ACA Premiums at Age 59 in 2026: All 50 States and D.C.

 2. 2

-Four states (California, New Mexico, Colorado and Maryland) created their own subsidy programs to partially offset the loss of enhanced federal tax credits.
-Eligibility thresholds and benefit levels vary.
-If you're in one of these states, review the state marketplace for current program details.
+California, New Mexico, Colorado and Maryland created their own subsidy programs after enhanced federal tax credits expired.
+Eligibility and benefits differ by state.
+If you live in one of these four states, check your state marketplace for details.

 3. 3